blondie101010/prisonchroot/README.md

 It contains the following features:
 - give each user their own restrained environment
+- complete isolation from the host system's directory tree
-- limit storage requirements by hard-linking files to a template
+- low storage requirements by hard-linking files to a template
 - installation supports classic sysv, open-rc, and systemd init systems
 - support any number of jails
+- allows per jail `ulimit` configuration
 - create a jailed user in a single easy step
 - users can be moved from one jail to another
 - jail command lists can be easily updated